micahjsmith/website/content/blog/ballet-status-report.md

 At MIT, we recently marked the close of one of the most turbulent academic years on record, in which academic and research activities were significantly disrupted by the emergence of the COVID-19 pandemic, which has by now, killed well over 400,000 people globally and 100,000 people in the US.
 As neighbors and loved ones got sick, we all asked ourselves the question, "what can I do to help?"
 For many of my colleagues at MIT, this meant accelerating engineering and design work on [personal protective equipment and medical devices](https://project-manus.mit.edu/) or contact tracing apps or vaccines and therapeutics.

 The expertise of many others did not lend itself to these direct responses.
-Instead, a swarm of academic and independent data scientists took to putting their skills to use to try to predict the trajectory of new infections, identify positive cases from chest X-rays, generate heat maps from foot traffic data or satellite imagery, or aggregate signs of pre-symptomatic individuals -- with varying degrees of success and statistical rigor. <!-- TODO links -->
+Instead, a swarm of academic and independent data scientists took to putting their skills to use to try to predict the trajectory of new infections, identify positive cases from chest X-rays, generate heat maps from foot traffic data or satellite imagery, or aggregate signs of pre-symptomatic individuals — with varying degrees of success and statistical rigor. <!-- TODO links -->

 t@masonporter/status/1273054551583555585

 What happens when hundreds or thousands of people try to collaborate on similar data science projects at once?
 Many amazing projects [do emerge](https://github.blog/2020-03-23-open-collaboration-on-covid-19/), especially in terms of the curation of [high-quality datasets](https://github.com/CSSEGISandData/COVID-19) and [exploratory analyses](https://github.com/CoronaWhy).
-However, as we found here -- and as we have found in similar prior situations -- there is also a lot of noise.
-For example, in one blog post that went viral, a data scientist claimed to detect COVID-19 cases from chest X-ray imagery with close to 100% accuracy by adapting a pre-trained Resnet model.
+However, as we found here — and as we have found in similar prior situations em — there is also a lot of noise.
+For example, in one blog post that went viral, a data scientist claimed to detect COVID-19 cases from chest X-ray imagery with close to 100% accuracy, an absurd claim that actually amounted to adapting a common pre-trained Resnet model and fine tuning on a dataset of only 50 images.

 I've been following these efforts closely, especially because I've been thinking about some of these exact same issues as part of my PhD research for several years now.
 The project I've been working on is *Ballet*, a software framework for collaborative data science.
 I'm taking this moment to provide a status report on the project.
 This status report will be most useful to data scientists interested in collaborating more effectively, but will also be interesting for anyone wanting to learn more about this work.

 ## Introduction to Ballet

 While the open-source model for software development has led to successful, large-scale collaborations in most software projects, it has not been nearly as successful in data science and in particular, predictive/supervised machine learning.[^1] By this, I mean projects where the output of the project is not a software library but a trained model capable of serving predictions for new data instances.
+These models are rarely developed in open-source, and when they are, they rarely have more than a handful of collaborators.

 There is great potential impact of large-scale, collaborative data science to address societal problems through community-driven analysis of public datasets.
 I think that we have come nowhere close to the potential of this approach.
 Here are some examples of how collaborative data science could have an impact:

-* In the time of COVID, data scientists could come together to build an open-source predictive model for new cases in different geographies or easily extend a model to cover their own location, complementing legacy models produced by independent research groups and government agencies.
+* In the time of COVID, many data scientists could join together to build an open-source predictive model for new cases in different geographies or easily extend a model to cover their own location, complementing legacy models produced by independent research groups and government agencies.

 * The [Fragile Families Challenge](fragilefamilieschallenge.org/) tasks researchers and data scientists with predicting outcomes like GPA and eviction for a set of disadvantaged children, with the goal to yield insights to improve the lives of disadvantaged children in the US.
 To build a model for the Fragile Families Survey dataset requires trying to understand the 208,000 line codebook.

 * The [crash-model](https://github.com/insight-lane/crash-model) project is an application to predict car crashes and thereby direct safety interventions to the most dangerous intersections and road segments.

+Collaborative and open-source development gives us the opportunity to move the successes of machine learning beyond predicting click-through rate, recommending engaging content, and recognizing faces, and closer to applications that positively impact the way people live their lives.

 The table below shows the number of unique contributors to different projects in software engineering and in data science.
 These are the projects that I have catalogued as the largest open-source collaborations.[^2] I am always struck by the three orders of magnitude difference across project types.
 While there are many reasons for this disparity, I'd like to briefly touch on two of them.